Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 2. WHAT: THE MESSAGE OF THE CONVERSATION

 There are many different ways to give and receive information during a patient visit.
 Body language plays an important role.
-So does a review of his medical records.
+So does a review of the patient's medical records.
 Literacy matters as well.
 Can Bob read and write well enough to complete a PHI on his own?
-Can he understand health concepts well enough to “get” what is going on with his health (health literacy)?
-Does he understand numerical concepts well enough to take his medications properly (numeracy)?
+Can he understand health concepts well enough to “get” what is going on with his health?
+Does he understand numerical concepts well enough to take his medications properly?

 The questions a clinician asks are an indication of what is important to that clinician about Bob’s care.
 Depending on where conversation goes, Bob can be inspired to practice more self-care, or made to feel guilty about his lack of adherence to taking his medications.
 He can leave feeling genuinely heard and cared about, or he can leave feeling like his clinician was judging him or too rushed to engage with him.
 As noted in “Implementing Whole Health in Your Practice, Part II: The Power of Your Therapeutic Presence,” a clinician’s communication skills, level of empathy, and other elements they bring into the visit can have a huge impact on patient outcomes.